BUUPE/Governing-Documents/Constitution.md

 3. The executive board members shall be elected according to the procedures detailed in Article IV of this Constitution.
 4. In accordance with University policies, eligibility for membership shall be determined solely on merit; there will be no discrimination on the basis of race, religion, political views, sexual orientation, nationality, handicap, sex, etc.
 5. The active membership of this chapter of the Association shall consist of those Members who satisfy the fiscal and attendance requirements set forth in the By-Laws.
 The privilege of voting in membership elections and participation in other official functions of the Chapter shall be restricted to active members and provisional members who meet the fiscal and attendance requirements set forth in the By-Laws for provisional membership.
+9. Any member of this Chapter might voluntarily and permanently leave the Chapter at his own choosing, by formally informing the Executive Board two weeks prior to his desired leave date.
+Any member who so chooses might re-apply to the Chapter a full semester after his departure.
+10. Any member of this Chapter might voluntarily choose to place themselves in an Inactive status.
+Requirements, rules, and limitations of this status are those set forth in the By-Laws.
+11. Any inactive member looses the privilege to participate in any events or activities related to the Chapter.

 # Article IV: Election of Members and The Recruitment Process